digst/IT-System-AP/archvSYS-AP/README.md

-IT-System-AP (National Archives Profile DRAFT)
+archvSYS-AP (Standard for beskrivelse af it-systemer - arkivprofil)
 =====
-HTML-indholdet er udstillet som GitHub Pages[1] her: https://digst.github.io/IT-System-AP/archvSYS-AP/docs/
+Læs specifikationen archvSYS-AP her: https://digst.github.io/IT-System-AP/archvSYS-AP/docs/

+- denne side er under udvikling

-National Archives Application Profile for IT System Description - under udvikling
+National Archives Application Profile for IT System Description

 This page documents the RDF constructs as applied in a DRAFT for a Danish public-sector specification for describing IT systems for the National Archives.